1:1 Somatic Support

 & awaken to the sweetness of life without bypassing the hard stuff

-Substack is where I share bi-weekly audio/video somatic practices to support your nervous system and build resilience, as well as occasional writings and longer format podcast episodes offering theory and real life lessons from my healing process, for support as you navigate yours.
+Substack is where I share bi-weekly audio/video somatic practices to support your nervous system and build resilience, as well as occasional essays and podcast episodes offering theory and real life lessons from my healing process, for support as you navigate yours.

-At the heart of it, I work through an embodied framework to help people build the skills needed to transform automatic patterns of behavior & ways of living that are no longer serving them.
+I work through an embodied framework to help people build the skills needed to transform automatic/habitual patterns of behavior & ways of thinking that are no longer helpful; supporting the development of more consciousness, agency, self-trust and presence.

 In practice I weave together nervous system science, movement, visualization, parts work (IFS), spirit, somatic meditation, safety exercises, psycho-education, and cultural context to offer a gentle, whole-being approach to healing.